Hi,

 - As a reader of other people’s blogs, you can get a lot of information and sources on a given fact, theme, or problem; you can look for people who are keen on a particular thing and ask them for advice.
 I like thinking the blogosphere as ‘a huge, miscellaneous hyperbook’ free and available to anyone who just wants to read, read and read for educational or social purposes, or simply for his/her delight.

-CALL, as a language learning tool, has been a revelation to me: thanks to the English blogging course I am attending, I can appreciate the usefulness of blogs to enrich my vocabulary and to practice different English registers (from formal to informal) with respect to both reading and writing.
+The use of blogs in the field of CALL, as a language learning tool, has been a revelation to me: thanks to the English blogging course I am attending, I can appreciate the usefulness of blogs to enrich my vocabulary and to practice different English registers (from formal to informal) with respect to both reading and writing.
 Moreover, on the World Wide Web there are a number of blogs dealing with language learning and translation, which are two fields I am particularly interested in; such blogs can be important sources of information and tools to improve our language skills.
 Of course, like anything you find on the Internet, you should always pay attention on the reliability and authority of the blogs you visit, especially when you do this for learning purposes!

 Bye!